honojs/website/getting-started/deno.md

 If you want to use Third-party Middleware, you need to use the `npm:` specifier, such as `npm:@hono/zod-validator`, and you should avoid using both `npm:` and `deno.land/x/hono` together.

-However, `npm:hono` doesn't work on Deno Deploy.
-So, if you want to deploy to Deno Deploy, use `deno.land/x/hono`.
+~~However, `npm:hono` doesn't work on Deno Deploy.
+So, if you want to deploy to Deno Deploy, use `deno.land/x/hono`.~~

+As of September 6, 2023, Deno announced [native npm support on Deno Deploy](https://deno.com/blog/npm-on-deno-deploy).
+However, it has not been tested yet on the `hono` and `@hono` packages.

+If you experience any problems, or want to run test, please open an issue/pr to the respective library.